marksutton/EART40003-Programming-for-Geoscientists/strings.md

 Manipulating strings
 -----------------
 You can add strings to join them together with the \+ operator.
-To mix numbers and text together into a string, use the % operator.
-See [operators](operators.md) for more details
+To mix numbers and text together into a string, use 'f strings' (see below).

 Line breaks
 --------